HoiJean/djangoforbeginners-book/manuscript/ch6.md

 ## Conclusion

 In a small amount of code we've built a blog application that allows for creating, reading, updating, and deleting blog posts.
-This core functionality is know by the acronym [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
+This core functionality is known by the acronym [CRUD: Create-Read-Update-Delete](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 While there are multiple ways to achieve this same functionality--we could have used function-based views or written our own class-based views--we've demonstrated how little code it takes in Django to make this happen.

 In the next chapter we'll add user accounts and login, logout, and signup functionality.

-Continue on to **Chapter 7: Blog app with user accounts**.